jouergagner75/bb/atm-location-service/README.md

 ### Step 8: (Optional) Call external service using Apache Camel

 You can **optionally** follow the TODOs inside ***com.backbase.atms.AtmLocationsRoute*** and ***com.backbase.atms.AtmLocationsController*** to complete the Camel route.

+### Step 9: Integration with a real widget

+1. Go to the `direct-integration/cxs-be-direct-integration/extras`
+1. Open the folder package
+1. Go to the Enterprise catalog in Experience manager and drag and drop (or use the import button) each zip file into it.
+    * 00000_config-bb-providers-ng.zip
+    * 00001_data-bb-locations-http-ng.zip
+    * 00002_ext-training-atm-details-ng.zip
+    * 00003_ext-training-atm-list-ng.zip
+    * 00004_mock.data-bb-locations-http-ng.zip
+    * 00005_model-training-atm-list-ng.zip
+    * 00006_widget-training-atm-details-ng.zip
+    * 00007_widget-training-atm-list-ng.zip
+1. Go to your Experience Catalog and add the widgets `ATM List` and `ATM Details` to it
+1. Go to your Master Page and on the settings change `Web-basic` to `Backbase Demo Page`
+1. Add the widgets to your page and preview the page.
+1. Add `?disable-mocks` to your URL to get the data from the `atm-location-service`